-West Virginia authorities charged a Raleigh County man with first-offense DUI and leaving the scene of an accident after he allegedly drove into a house recently, according to WBOY.com
+West Virginia authorities charged a Raleigh County man with first-offense DUI and left the scene of an accident after he allegedly drove into a house recently, according to WBOY.com.

 Police said the investigation into the crash caused by Jordan Isaac Hardy, 22, will continue.
 Officers said nobody was injured in the crash.
 The house sustained no damage, according to the news agency.

 Attorney Sean Logue’s Take